 When not quarrelling with Lowe, Napoleon spent his days learning English, taking baths, playing chess, receiving visitors, or reading aloud and narrating his adventures to the audience.
 He also begun dictating a biography about Julius Caesar, and his memories, the latter published after his death to become the most sold bestseller of the 19th century.
 He retained a prodigious memory, able to recall the troop dispositions of all his battles, but also self-serving, thus contributing to reinforce certain Napoleonic myths that shifted the blame of his downfall.
 In Longwood he also had an affair with Madame Albine de Montholon, wife of French general Charles Tristan, both having joined Napoleon on his exile.
 Albine’s daughter, Hélène Napoleone, might genuienly have been the last of Napoleon’s illegitimate offspring.

 10# Napoleon’s death

-On April 26th he begun vomiting blood and on May 3rd, he received extreme unction, thus being received back to the Catholic Church that had excommunicated him.
+On April 26th he begun vomiting blood and on May 3rd he received extreme unction, thus being received back to the Catholic Church that had excommunicated him.
 His last words spoken in the delirium were: France, the Army, Head of the Army, Josephine.
-Although before that, he apparently mumbled of bequeathing his only legitimate son, Napoléon François, with the family state of his native Ajaccio.
+Before that, he mumbled of bequeathing his only legitimate son, Napoléon François, with the family state of his native Ajaccio.
 On his deathbed, the great general, statesman and emperor who had held Europe on the palm of his hand, reverted to the Corsican landowner of the petite noblese.
 At 5.49pm on Saturday May 5th, he passed away after giving three sighs, right after the island sunset gun had fired.

 11# Legacy and accomplishments